AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: scenario-view.png
 .. image:: scenario-view-nobuild.png

-As described in the GNAT User's Guide, the project files can be configured through external variables (typically environment variables).
-This means that e.g. the exact list of source files, or the exact switches used to compile the application can be changed when the value of these external variables is changed.
+As described in the GNAT User's Guide, project files can be configured through external variables (typically environment variables).
+This means the exact list of source files or the exact switches used to compile the application can be changed when the value of these external variables is changed.

-GPS provides a simple access to these variables, through a window called the :guilabel:`Scenario` View.
+GPS provides a simple access to these variables, through a view called the :guilabel:`Scenario` View.
 These variables are called `Scenario Variables`, since they provide various scenarios for the same set of project files.

-Each such variable is listed on its own line, along with its current value.
-You can change the current value by clicking on it, and then selecting the new value among the valid ones that pop up.
-GPS does not remember the current value from one session to the next.
-Instead, the variables' initial values come from the project files themselves (where a default value can be specified) or from the environment in which GPS is started, just as is the case when spawning command line tools like :command:`gprbuild`.
+Each such variable is listed on its own line along with its current value.
+Change the current value by clicking on it and selecting the new value among the ones that pop up.
+GPS doesn't remember the value from one session to the next: the variables' initial values come from the project files themselves (where a default value can be specified) or from the environment in which GPS is started, just as would be the case when spawning command line tools like :command:`gprbuild`.

 Whenever you change the value of one of the variables, the project is automatically recomputed, and the list of source files or directories is changed dynamically to reflect the new status of the project.
-Starting a new compilation at that point will use the new switches, and all the aspects of GPS are immediately affected according to the new setup.
+Starting a new compilation at that point uses the new switches, and all aspects of GPS are immediately changed to reflect the new setup.

-New scenario variables can be created by selecting the :guilabel:`+` icon in the local toolbar of the :guilabel:`Scenario` view.
-You can also edit the list of possible values for a variable by clicking on the :guilabel:`edit` button in that toolbar, and of course delete an existing variable by clicking on the :guilabel:`-` button.
+Create new scenario variables by selecting the :guilabel:`+` icon in the local toolbar of the :guilabel:`Scenario` view.
+Edit the list of possible values for a variable by clicking on the :guilabel:`edit` button in that toolbar.
+Delete an existing variable by clicking on the :guilabel:`-` button.

-Note that any of these changes impacts the actual project file (:file:`.gpr`), so you might not want to do that if the project file was written manually (the impacts can be significant).
+Each of these changes impacts the actual project file (:file:`.gpr`), so you might not want to make them if the project file was written manually since the impacts can be significant.

 .. index:: build; build modes

 The first line in the :guilabel:`Scenario` view is the current mode.
 This impacts various aspects of the build, including compiler switches and object directories (see :ref:`The_Build_Mode`).
-As for scenario variables, the mode can be changed by clicking on the value and selecting a new value in the popup window.
+Like scenario variables, change the mode by clicking on the value and selecting a new value in the popup window.

-If you are not using build modes and want to save some space on the screen, you can use the local settings menu :guilabel:`Show build modes` to disable the display.
+If you're not using build modes and want to save some space on the screen, use the local settings menu :guilabel:`Show build modes` to disable the display.

 .. index:: windows; files view